mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Morphs

 Any `Morph` be embedded in another.
-However, some morphs (such as `WorldMorph` and `LayoutMorph`) are more intended to have submorphs than others.
+These are referred to as "submorphs".
+However, not all morphs draw their submorphs.
+Examples that do include `WorldMorph` and `LayoutMorph`.

+TODO: How are the submorphs of a LayoutMorph drawn?
+TODO: I thought it would have a drawOn: method that sends #drawOn:
+TODO: to each submorph using the same canvas, but it doesn't.

 Each `Morph` holds a reference to its parent `Morph` in its instance variable `owner`.